vkbo/novelWriter/docs/source/tech_storage.rst

 .. only:: html

-   A full description of the current file format is available in the `File Format Spec 1.5`_ document, available as a PDF.
+   A full description of the current file format is available in the :download:`File Format Spec 1.5 <fileformatspec15.pdf>` document, available as a PDF.

 Project Documents